 Windows will prompt you to confirm the extension.

-Finally windows simply removes the ending dot for you.
+Finally Windows simply removes the ending dot for you.
 Now you have the file “.jshintrc”.

-If you are using Visual Studio .NET or some other IDE you can now go and add the existing file to your project.
+If you are using Visual Studio .NET or some other IDE, you can now go and add the existing file to your project.

 .jshintrc content